Outreach and link building are among the hottest digital marketing topics, alongside technical SEO.

 How to use link reclamation strategy to build new links

-Sometimes investigating broken links can be helpful to build new ones.
+Sometimes investigating broken links can be helpful in building new ones.
 How come?

 If you are experienced with using SEO software, then you have probably been researching the backlink profiles of your competitors already.